- Password managers like KeePass and LastPass can remove a lot of the stress from the process of securing your sensitive information.

 Why you need a password manager

 Let’s face it, there are only so many variations of your childhood pet’s name followed by “123” that you can use as your password.
-We’re all human, and when so many different sites and applications require us to create passwords, it’s easy for us to get sloppy and use old passwords, easy-to-remember passwords, generic passwords – weak passwords.
+We’re all human, and when so many different sites and apps require us to create passwords, it’s easy for us to get sloppy and use old passwords, easy-to-remember passwords, generic passwords—ultimately, weak passwords.

-KeePass is an open-source password management tool that uses encryption methods to secure its database.
-They allow users to choose between two different security versions, with distinct encryption algorithms, by AES encryption (256-bit key) or Twofish encryption security (256-bit key + 128-bit blocks).
+KeePass is an open-source password manager that uses encryption methods to secure its database.
+It allows users to choose between two different security versions, with distinct encryption algorithms—AES encryption (256-bit key) or Twofish encryption security (256-bit key + 128-bit blocks).
 These encryption methods are available for both public and professional use, and users can decide which level of protection is right for them.

 Secure storage locations

 When it comes to secure storage locations, KeePass has the advantage.
 As an open-source password manager, KeePass does not have servers to store user data.
 Therefore, the KeePass password safe is designed to store users’ data locally on their desktop or mobile devices.
 It is commonly believed that local data storage is less susceptible to attacks, as users’ information is as secure as their devices.
 To achieve this advantage, users must secure their devices with strong, unique passwords.